mike-tutkowski/ms-cse/README.md

 set of data for each of the three vehicle types (yellow taxis, green taxis, and for-hire vehicles).
 I included in the database 300,000 records of each type.
 This should provide a nice sample size of data.

-If you would like to use an input set that will definitely return (non-zero) data, I have confirmed that the follow ten pairs of from-location IDs and to-location-IDs will do so for the taxiquery (regardless of transport type):
+If you would like to use an input set that will definitely return (non-zero) data&ast;, I have confirmed that the follow ten pairs of from-location IDs and to-location-IDs will do so for the taxiquery (regardless of transport type):

 | From Location ID | To Location ID |